-The Foreigners Centre is under the authority of the Police while the Asylum Home is under the authority of UOIM.
+The Foreigners Centre is under the authority of the Police whereas the Asylum Home is under that of the UOIM.
 Asylum seekers who are detained in the Asylum Home can move freely on the premises of the Asylum Home and have the same rights as other asylum seekers, except for leaving the premises.

 Overall conditions

-The Foreigners Centre is visited by the Ombudsman around once per year.
-The centre is also occasionally visited by international monitoring bodies, including the Council of Europe Committee for the Prevention of Torture (CPT) which last visited between 28 March and 4 April 2017.[2]
-The CPT did not detect any ill-treatment by the police in the Foreigners centre.
+The Foreigners Centre is visited by the Ombudsperson approximately once per year.
+The centre is also occasionally visited by international monitoring bodies, including the Council of Europe Committee for the Prevention of Torture (CPT), which last visited it between 28 March and 4 April 2017.[2]
+The CPT did not detect any ill-treatment by the police in the Foreigners Centre.
 They criticised the fact that unaccompanied minors and families with children in the return procedure are regularly detained and recommended that unaccompanied minors are accommodated in an open or semi-open specialised establishment for minors.
 They also noted that detention of children with their parents should be a last resort.[3]
+CPT announced that it will conduct visits in Slovenia in 2024.[4]

 Activities